 The parish came into being in 1953 when Fr.
-Willem Vroom, a Dutch Air Force Chaplain, recognised the need for a ministry for the English-speaking Catholic military personnel stationed in Den Haag.
+Willem Vroom, a Dutch Air Force Chaplain, recognized the need for a ministry for the English-speaking Catholic military personnel stationed in Den Haag.
 Fr.
-Theodore Zwartkruis, who studied for the priesthood at the American College in Louvain, Belgium and later became the Bishop of Haarlem, assisted Fr.
+Theodore Zwartkruis, who studied for the priesthood at the American College in Louvain, Belgium, and later became the Bishop of Haarlem, assisted Fr.
 Vroom with the initial congregation.

 In order to meet the needs of this rapidly expanding community, the Redemptorist Fathers were contacted.
 They offered to celebrate Mass with the community in their house chapel on Laan Copes van Cattenburch.
 At first, they took turns celebrating Sunday Mass, but later assigned Fr.
 Hubert Vijgen to the congregation as its first pastor.
 He was succeeded by Fr.
 Bernard van Schaick, who guided the parish for 22 years until he retired in 1979.
 During Fr. van Schaick’s pastorate, the parish outgrew the Redemptorist house chapel and moved to the Edith Stein College Chapel.

 Fr.
 James Finley became pastor in 1979.
-During his tenure the congregation and its activities grew.
+During his tenure, the congregation and its activities grew.
 Fr.
-Timothy Clegg joined him as co-pastor from 1983-84.
+Timothy Clegg joined him as co-pastor from 1983 to 1984.
 Fr.
 Stephen Mangen then served as co-pastor with Fr.
 Clegg until June 1985.

 Rev. Joseph de Water was appointed as pastor by the Cura Migratorum and served until September 1985.
 Fr.
 James Halstead OSA, an Augustinian priest studying at the Catholic University of Louvain, followed him as interim pastor until Fr.
 Charles Talar began his pastorate in June 1986.
 Fr.
-David Buescher was our pastor from 1990-94 and was followed by Rev. Raymond M. Rafferty from 1994-98.
+David Buescher was our pastor from 1990 to 1994 and was followed by Rev. Raymond M. Rafferty from 1994 to 1998.

 We host an Indonesian Parish, which celebrates Mass on the first and third Sundays of the month.